brendero/react-personal/README.md

 GET /api/skills/:id
 ```
 this endpoint needs the following parameters
-> :id: this is the id of the skill you want
+> :id : this is the id of the skill you want

 *To make or update a skill*
 > Access: private